 Spanish currently has 480 million native speakers worldwide, making it number two (behind Mandarin Chinese) in terms of native speakers.
-Which means that almost anywhere you go, you’re really likely to meet someone who speaks Spanish – and this number is only on the rise!
+Which means that almost anywhere you go, you’re really likely to meet someone who speaks Spanish – and this number is on the rise!

-To help show you why, here are the top 5 reasons why you should be enrolling your kids in a Spanish class today.
+Here are the top 5 reasons why you should be enrolling your kids in a Spanish class today.

 1.Being bilingual has cognitive benefits

 If there is one thing that linguistics agree on, it’s that the cognitive and academic benefits of learning another language are huge.
 Research shows that bilingual students have an improved working memory, motivation, academic performance, and reading skills in both language.

 In fact, not only does learning Spanish help your child communicate in another language, it also will help them perform better in school than their monolingual peers.
 Some studies even show that bilingual students achieve better scores in non-language subjects like math, as well.

 So not only is there a large boy of research suggesting that learning Spanish will improve your child’s cognitive abilities, it also suggests that it will help them as adults to prevent cognitive decline, i.e. dementia.